mlKwon/psyctl/docs/OPENROUTER.md

 ## Overview

-OpenRouter integration allows you to generate CAA datasets using cloud-based LLMs without downloading models locally.
+OpenRouter integration allows you to generate steering datasets using cloud-based LLMs without downloading models locally.
 This is particularly useful when:

 - You don't have GPU resources available
 - You want to use large models (70B+, 405B) without local infrastructure